nilsvogt/nivo.notify.server/README.md

 This is how I set up a LEMP-Stack on a virtual machine for sandboxed projects.
 The Vagrantfile comes with a bootstrap.sh setting up everything you need on a virtual machine.
 Feel free to customize the bootstrapping to fit your needs.

+## The setup installs and configures the tools below

+- curl, uip, unzip
+- nginx
+- php7
+- mysql
+- xdebug
+- phpunit
+- git
+- composer

+After setup successfully the `bootstrap.sql` will be passed to mysql so thats a handy place to put a database dump in.
+Anyway, since this is optional you simply can remove this file.

 # Setup

 create an entry in your hosts file (optional)